Reflecting Upon Irreducible Mind

 aside Siqueira's incorrect identification of "demands of the enviroment"

-with natural selection, let's to explore the substance of his argument: his
+with natural selection, let's to explore the substance of his argument:

-shifting of consciousness to the "higer levels".
+the shifting of consciousness to the "higer levels".
 It's true, but Siqueira's

 conclusion from it is irrelevant: consciousness comes along with the bandwagon